 Fortunately, affected bitches can be treated successfully via slow injections of calcium.
 Once detected and treated it is important not to put the puppies back on the bitch because further feeding from the bitch will cause another eclampsia episode.
 The puppies need to be hand reared until weaning.

-Cannibalism can occur where the bitch has a single puppy or where a puppy has an obvious defect such as a cleft palate or where the puppy is undersized compares to the rest of the litter.
-Nervous bitch may also bite her puppies if she is disturbed especially by strangers.
+Cannibalism can occur where the bitch has a single puppy or where a puppy has an obvious defect such as a cleft palate or where the puppy is undersized compared to the rest of the litter.
+Nervous bitches may also bite their puppies if disturbed especially by strangers.

 In severe cases the mammary glands are hot, firm and painful and the bitch shows signs of illness where she becomes depressed, off her food, runs a fever and fails to adequately care for her puppies.

 When mastitis is diagnosed the bitch is placed onto appropriate antibiotics (determined by culturing a sample of the infected milk) and anti-inflammatories, and in more severe cases placed onto intravenous fluids.
 Where the affected mammary gland(s) become(s) abscess and burst(s) the affected tissue may need to be treated as an open wound.

 In some cases the puppies will require hand rearing.